Donald W. Nicholson: Early life

 Born in Wareham, Massachusetts, Nicholson attended the public schools and took college extension courses.
 He first worked as a salesman before serving in the United States Army during World War I from 1917 to 1919.
 He served in the 236th Prisoner of War Escort Company Army Service Corps and rose to the rank of sergeant.

 Career

 Returning to Massachusetts, he entered politics and served as selectman, assessor, and overseer of the poor in Wareham from 1920 to 1925.
 He served as a delegate to all Republican state conventions from 1924 to 1947; served in the Massachusetts House of Representatives in 1925 and 1926; as a member of the Massachusetts Senate from 1926 to 1947, and as president of the state senate in 1946 and 1947.
 He was elected as a Republican to the Eightieth Congress to fill the vacancy caused by the death of United States Representative Charles L. Gifford, and reelected to the five succeeding Congresses (November 18, 1947 – January 3, 1959).
 Nicholson voted in favor of the Civil Rights Act of 1957.

+Nocholson did not seek reelection in 1958, though he likely could have won, even in this Democratic year.
+He said, “I’m fed up with by-passing of the Constitution, with ’modern Republicanism,’ with huge budgets, with federal interference in the states.”
+“Congress seems willing to surrender all its constitutional powers to the President and the government.
+I’ve had it.”